Joeyipp/rl-stock-trading/README.md

 ### Description

-An automated stock trading using Deep Reinforcement Learning (DQN and DDPG) for AAPL, BA, and TSLA with news sentiment and one/ multi-step stock price prediction.
+An automated stock trading with Deep Reinforcement Learning (DQN & DDPG) for AAPL, BA, and TSLA with news sentiment and one/ multi-step stock price prediction.

 ### Flowchart